gravitational/careers/challenges/fullstack/challenge.md

 Within this time frame, we don't give higher scores to challenges submitted more quickly.
 We only evaluate the quality of the submission.

-We only start the coding challenge if there are several open positions available.